4 facts about lupus

-Generally, expiration dates for drugs are set for 12 to 60 months after production, but the FDA does not require manufacturers to determine how long medications remain potent after their expiration date, Morales adds.
+Generally, expiration dates for drugs are set for 12 to 60 months after production, but the FDA does not require manufacturers to determine how long medications remain potent after their expiration date, Sepehrar adds.

-If you take a couple of aspirin that are a month past the expiration, will you have an adverse reaction and end up in the Emergency Room?
+If you take a couple of aspirin that are a month past the expiration, will you have an adverse reaction and end up in the emergency room?
 Not likely, but as the old saying goes, it is better to be safe than sorry.

 If no medicine take-back programs or DEA-authorized collectors are available nearby, the FDA offers these three tips for disposing medication in your household trash: